1.05 Standards of Conduct

 Policy 1.05

-Policy: Berklee aspires to foster a campus-wide climate of respect and awareness in which all members of our diverse community operate in a manner that is characterized by the highest standards of ethical and professional conduct.
-To support this goal, Berklee has established a code of conduct and has identified principles of behavior that support Berklee’s mission, values, and expectations.
-All individuals associated with the Berklee community are expected to perform their duties honestly, responsibly, and in accordance with the highest professional standards and business ethics.
-All individuals associated with the Berklee community should exhibit personal and professional conduct that is characterized by integrity, dignity, civility, and respect.
+Policy: Berklee is committed to fostering a climate of respect and awareness in which all members of our diverse community consistently demonstrate behaviors that are characterized by the highest standards of ethical and professional conduct.
+To support this goal, Berklee has established standards of conduct and has identified principles of behavior that support Berklee’s mission, vision, fundamental core values, and expectations.

 Ethical business practices and professional conduct require a motivation to act at all times in a manner of which Berklee can be proud.
 This standard requires adherence to all applicable laws, regulations, and Berklee policies.